 It depends.
 If you’ve been fighting the VA for a while and you already have a high rating, it might just take a few pieces of expert evidence to push you into 70%.
-That could take a few months.
+This could take a few months.

-If you are just starting out and haven’t applied yet, it could take years.
+If you are just starting and haven’t applied yet, it could take years.
 Every case is different.

 There are some cases where you can work in a protected work environment and still qualify for 100% TDIU.
 These special cases involve odd jobs, volunteer work, and involvement with various charities.
 Every case is different, so talk to your case manager about your job.

 Are TDIU Benefits Different than Other VA Benefits?

 In some ways, your TDIU claim brings new issues to your claim.
 Not only are you seeking compensation for your service-connected disability, but you are linking that disability to your inability to work.
 Your inability to work and keep a job can affect your mental health as well as your ability to pay your bills.
 We will take that into consideration and try to convince the VA about the holistic impact of all of your ratings.